ashumeow/Cryptography-Stanford-Notes/README.md

 Cryptography-Stanford-Notes
 ===========================

-Notes and exercices from the Cryptography class on Coursera
+Notes from the Cryptography class on Coursera